ericDeCourcy/butler/README.md

 ### Migrations

-CryptoButler uses Migrations to make sure Database Integrity is maintained.
-Before developing with CryptoButler, you'll want to make sure you run the migrations via the following command:
+Butler uses Migrations to make sure Database Integrity is maintained.
+Before developing with Butler, you'll want to make sure you run the migrations via the following command:

 ```
 npm run migrate